anmarjarjees/java-essentials/README.md

 ![JVM Diagram](images/jvm-diagram.jpg)

 # Garbage Collection:
 JVM can manage the computer (program) memory automatically in the object life cycle on behalf of the programmer by always checking the memory usage in the heap and stack, which continuously monitor and eliminates unused memory by removing obsolete objects from the memory.
-This process is called "Garbage Collection".
+This process is called "Garbage Collection". in other words, JVM as a modern runtime (execution) environment provides "Garbage Collection" to manage the memory automatically on behalf of the programmer.
+It's a very useful feature for simplifying programming and reducing errors significantly

 # JRE (Java Runtime Environment)
 In order for the JVM to work it has to be wrapped or run in a run-time environment that supports the Java language.
 A runtime environment (runtime system) is a sub-system (software) that is designed to run and execute other software exactly as we have to install node.js runtime environment to run JavaScript without the browser.
 JRE (Java Runtime Environment) is an installation package that provides a run-time environment for only running java programs/applications on our machines, but not for developing them.
 So End-users need to install JRE in order to run our java applications.
 JVM is just a part/component or a subclass of JRE for "Java Runtime Environment".